-APPENDIX A: SIZE, SCOPE AND QUALITY
+APPENDIX A. SIZE, SCOPE AND QUALITY (SSQ)

-Florida has adopted rigorous standards for size, scope and quality, which will serve as a filter for eligible recipients to determine if Perkins V funds may be used to support local CTE programs.
-Florida's size, scope and quality standards operationalize CTE program delivery and serve to drive intentionally-designed programs.
+Florida has adopted rigorous standards for SSQ, which will serve as a filter for eligible recipients to determine if Perkins V funds may be used to support local CTE programs.
+Florida's SSQ standards operationalize CTE program delivery and serve to drive intentionally-designed programs.

-Florida's standards for size, scope and quality at the secondary and postsecondary levels are described in the tables below.
+Florida's standards for SSQ at the secondary and postsecondary levels are described in the tables below.

-FLORIDA'S PERKINS V SIZE, SCOPE AND QUALITY STANDARDS - SECONDARY
+FLORIDA'S PERKINS V SIZE, SCOPE, AND QUALITY (SSQ) STANDARDS - SECONDARY